mmontalbo/grim_rust/wip.md

   we can reason about execution order without Lua, and `--scheduler-json` persists the exact boot queue order for downstream tooling.
-- Embedded Lua host: `grim_engine --run-lua` now boots an `mlua` VM backed by a shared `EngineContext`, tracking Manny's selection, set switches, and starter scripts.
-The host skips legacy scaffolding (`setfallback`, `_actors`, menu helpers) until the corresponding Rust services land, logging each skipped file so we know which bindings to implement next.
-Manny's transforms and inventory changes now surface in the runtime summary even when the menu scripts bail early.
+- Embedded Lua host: `grim_engine --run-lua` now boots an `mlua` VM backed by a shared `EngineContext`, letting the stock `_actors.lua` and `_objects.lua` scripts execute so Manny's Office uses the real object tables.
+Actor selection, set switches, object state mutations, and inventory changes are logged for comparison against the static analysis.
+Menu helpers, `_colors`, `_sfx`, and `_controls` are still stubbed, so verbose runs expose which bindings we need to implement next.

 ## Next Steps
+1. Unblock the remaining boot scaffolding (`_colors`, `_sfx`, `_controls`, menu
+   helpers) so the embedded runtime can march further into Manny's Office.
-1. Feed the new marker overlay data back into `grim_engine` (e.g., emit a machine-readable placement log) so other tooling can validate set geometry without parsing console output.
+2. Feed the new marker overlay data back into `grim_engine` (e.g., emit a machine-readable placement log) so other tooling can validate set geometry without parsing console output.
-2. Start mapping the ordered subsystem deltas into a reusable runtime service so we can replay boot mutations without re-simulating Lua (foundation for actor/object state machines).
 3. Keep widening the legacy normalisation pass (additional helper keywords, comment forms) so parsing never regresses.